sithmel/async-deco/README.md

 var myfunc = fallback(function (..., cb) { .... });
 ```
 It takes 2 arguments:
 * a cache object [mandatory].
-The interface should be compatible with memoize-cache (https://github.com/sithmel/memoize-cache)
+The interface should be compatible with memoize-cache (https://github.com/sithmel/memoize-cache).
+Please use version > 5.0.0.
+Or memoize-cache-redis > 1.0.0 or memoize-cache-manager > 1.0.0.
 * an options object with this optional attributes:
   * error: the error instance for deciding to fallback, or a function taking the error and result (if it returns true it'll trigger the fallback) [optional, it falls back on any error by default]
   * useStale: if true it will use "stale" cache items as valid [optional, defaults to false]